 In that spirit, the Finnish celebrate Friend’s Day by exchanging cards, candy, and pink roses.

 Saint George’s Day (Sant Jordi in Catalan) kind of takes the cake as the most extravagant rose tradition on this list.
 It isn’t so much the manner of giving roses – as usual, bunches and bouquets of roses are exchanged between friends and loved ones – but rather the folklore behind the tradition that’s unique.

 Legend has it that St. George, your typical knight in shining armor, saved both a town and a princess by slaying a dragon who’d taken up residence nearby.
 When the dragon fell, roses sprang up from where its blood had spilled – and now every April 23, Catalonians give each other red roses to symbolize St. George’s valiance and sacrifice.
 Swoon!

-We’ve talked about how rose symbolism fits into a “language of flowers” before, but Taiwan’s Valentine’s Day rose traditions take that symbolism to the next level.
-Apparently, when V Day rolls around, rose bouquets are bought in specific numbers to send particular messages to crushes and loved ones:
+We’ve talked about how number symbolism fits into a “language of flowers”, but Taiwan’s Valentine’s Day rose traditions take that symbolism to the next level.
+When V Day rolls around, rose bouquets are bought in specific numbers to send particular messages to crushes and loved ones:

 - A single rose symbolizes one-and-only love.

 - 11 roses are given to a “special someone.”